AlmirNeeto99/leetgpu-challenges/README.md

 - Medium
 - Hard

-Each solution we be added here after every attempt.
+Each solution we be added here after each attempt.

 ---